si1242/aws-fpga/README.md

 [AFI Management Tools](./sdk/userspace/fpga_mgmt_tools/README.md)

 <a name="fpgasdaccel"></a>
 ## SDAccel

-The [SDAccel directory](./sdaccel) includes the environment required to run OpenCL/SDAccel flow on EC2 instances.
-It includes the drivers and tools to interact with AFIs that are loaded to EC2 FPGA instance slots.
-In addition, HW/SW emulation examples aviable to help quick start SDAccel development.
+The [SDAccel directory](./sdaccel) includes the environment required for both build flow and runtime code for OpenCL/SDAccel flow on EC2 instances.
+For runtime, it includes the OpenCL driver and SDAccel runtime library for use on EC2 F1 instance with AFI built by SDAccel/OpenCL.
+For build, it includes the hardare/software emulation examples available to help quick start SDAccel development.
 To get started:  `source sdk_setup.sh` and start on the examples quickstart.

 [Developing with OpenCL/SDAccel](./hdk/docs/OpenCL_SDAccel_Development.md)